needle-mirror/com.unity.xr.arcore/Documentation~/com.unity.xr.arcore.md

 ![ARCore Settings](images/arcore-project-settings.png "ARCore Settings")

+> [!NOTE]
-**Note:** If ARCore is required, the availability check will always report that ARCore is supported, even on unsupported devices.
+> If ARCore is required, the availability check will always report that ARCore is supported, even on unsupported devices.
 This is because the Play Store prevents the installation of apps that require ARCore on unsupported devices, so these apps always assume they're running on a supported device.
 However, if you install an Android APK onto an unsupported device via USB (called "side loading") or via Unity, the unsupported device will report that ARCore is supported.

 ## Session